jbcodeforce/jbcodeforce.github.io/docs/data/data-replication.md

  updated state and synchronized with the source.

-The database centric replication mechanism involves different techniques to apply data replication between databases of the same product (DB2 to DB2, Postgresqsl to Postgresql).
+The database centric replication mechanism involves different techniques to apply data replication between databases of the same product (DB2 to DB2, Postgresql to Postgresql).
 The approach is to control availability and consistency.

 Replication implementations are most of the time, black box for the business application developers, but we want to present three types of replication architecture: